 I wrote Recognizing Celiac Disease to meet the call by the NIH for better education.
 It contains the combined knowledge from medical studies and research from around the world in an easy-to-use format to help patients and health professionals understand gluten, celiac disease, the hundreds of symptoms they cause and which nutrient deficiencies to correct to get better.
 Many patients have told me they shared their copies with their doctors who report it “connects the dots” and simplifies the disorder for them.

-We have steeply discounted Recognizing Celiac Disease through March 31st to insure it is affordable for all – and I encourage you to get a copy for yourself and for your doctor so he or she will fully understand this condition and improve your care.
+I encourage you to get a copy for yourself and for your doctor so he or she will fully understand this condition and improve your care.

 Please visit the Recognizing Celiac Disease website at www.recognizingceliacdisease.com and be sure to see the scores of letters from patients and health professionals who are benefiting from this important resource.